Sand dune stabilization: Foredune flora

 Plants that thrive on the foredune must be tolerant to salt spray, strong winds, and burial by blowing/accumulating sand.
-Typical vegetation includes Ammophila arenaria, Honckenya peploides, Cakile maritima, and Spartina coarctata.
+Examples of beach and foredune vegetation of temperate zones include Ammophila arenaria (an invasive species on the west coast of North America), Honckenya peploides, Cakile maritima, and Spartina coarctata.

 Backdune flora

-Plants which thrive on the broad dune plain and backdune grow together into dense patches termed dune mats that hold the dune together.
-Vegetation typical of the plain and backdune include Hudsonia tomentosa, Spartina patens, Iva imbricata, and Eregeron glaucus.
+Plants which thrive on the broad dune plain and backdune grow together into dense patches termed "dune mats" that hold the dune together.
+Examples of temperate zone flora of the plain and backdune include Hudsonia tomentosa, Spartina patens, Iva imbricata, and Erigeron glaucus.
 Introduced species can out compete native plants and disrupt animal life, making them formally "invasive species".

 Shrub stage

 The above species are herbaceous plants.
 After they have rooted and developed fully, a second stage, the "shrub stage", can begin.
 During this phase, larger plants with deeper root systems can be planted.
 Examples are Empetrum nigrum, Ilex vomitoria, and Vaccinium ovatum.
-The shrub stage is usually the final phase and may last for short or long periods of time depending on microclimatic conditions such as distance from the shoreline, availability of groundwater, or salt spray effects..
+The shrub stage is variable depending on microclimate, and may be influenced the height of the water table, wind and salt spray.
+The shrub stage may eventually give way to forest or chaparral.